Chiral excitation flows of a multinode network based on synthetic gauge fields: Extension of four-node networks

-Nevertheless, this extended model can also be viewed as a polygonal network with auxiliary nodes, as shown in Fig.~\ref{Fig5}(d).
-Within this pattern, we can still maintain equal treatment of the corner nodes by replacing $\beta_c$ with a sequence of coupling parameters $\beta_j, j=0,1,\cdots m$, where $m=\lceil N/2 \rceil -1$.
+The extended four-node model can also be viewed as a polygonal network with auxiliary nodes, as shown in Fig.~\ref{Fig5}(d).
+Within this pattern, we can still maintain equal treatment of the corner nodes by replacing $\beta_c$ with a sequence of coupling parameters $\beta_j (j=0,1,\cdots m$, where $m=\lceil N/2 \rceil -1$).
 Thus, we can then optimize the network by modulating the parameters.
-Intuitively, the coupling $\beta_j J_0$ should be enhanced to connect further nodes when it becomes far away from the corner atoms, i.e., $2=\beta_0<\beta_1<\cdots<\beta_m$.
-As illustrated in Fig.~\ref{Fig5}(f), we plot the optimized fidelity as a function of $N$ with a set of optimal parameters, which shows a linear decline but is improved measurably compared to the identical coupling case.
+Intuitively, the coupling $\beta_j J_0$ should be enhanced to connect further nodes when it becomes distant from the corner nodes, i.e., $2=\beta_0<\beta_1<\cdots<\beta_m$.
+This has been verified by numerical calculation, where we systematically iterate through these parameters to identify the optimal values (see Appendix~\ref{Appendix:OLN}).
+In Fig.~\ref{Fig5}(e), we plot the optimized fidelity as a function of $N$ with optimal parameters, which shows a linear decline but is improved measurably compared to the identical coupling case.
 Even if the network expands to ten times the four-node network's scale, the fidelity remains at $\mathcal{F}>0.8$.
 Therefore, we are convinced that the chirality persists and dominates within a larger network, rendering this ladder network highly practical for implementing chiral transmission between remote nodes.